Thinking about going to a Latin club

 How do we hold each other?

-In this introduction to Bachata, you’ll learn how to hold your partner.
+When you learn to dance the Bachata, you’ll be taught how to hold your partner.
 The leader and follower will set up facing each other.
 To achieve a good dance hold, the leader’s right hand is placed just below the follower’s left shoulder blade.
 The follower will put the left hand on the leader’s right arm.
 At this point, the leader’s left hand will clasp the follower’s right hand, palms together.
 An alternative position is to face each other using a two-hand hold, like this.